Greek junta: Normalisation and attempts at liberalisation

 Despite his heavy-handed approach to dissent, Papadopoulos had indicated as early as 1968 that he was eager for a reform process.
 He had declared at the time that he did not want the "Revolution" (junta speak for the "dictatorship") to become a "regime".
 He attempted to initiate reforms in 1969 and 1970 but was thwarted by the hardline members of the junta, including Ioannidis.
 Subsequent to his 1970 failed attempt at reform, he threatened to resign.
 He was dissuaded when the hardliners renewed their personal allegiance to him.
 There was a significant divide in the junta between those like Papadoupolos who identified with the legacy of Eleftherios Venizelos and hardliners who identified with Ioannis Metaxas.

-On 10 April 1970 Papadopoulos announced the formation of the Simvouleftiki Epitropi (Συμβουλευτική Επιτροπή, "Advisory Council") otherwise known as "Papadopoulos' (pseudo) Parliament".
+On 10 April 1970 Papadopoulos announced the formation of the Simvouleftiki Epitropi (Συμβουλευτική Επιτροπή, "Advisory Council") otherwise known as "Papadopoulos' Parliament".
 Composed of members elected through an electoral type process but limited only to ethnikofrones (Εθνικόφρων, 'regime supporters'), it was bicameral, composed of the Central Advisory Council and the Provincial Advisory Council.
 The Central Council met in Athens in the Parliament Building.
 Both councils had the purpose to advise the dictator.
 At the time of the announcement of the formation of the council, Papadopoulos explained that he wanted to avoid using the term Vouli (Βουλή, 'Parliament') for the Committee because it sounded bad.

 The council was dissolved just prior to Papadopoulos' failed attempt to liberalise his regime.
-As internal dissatisfaction grew in the early 1970s, and especially after an abortive coup by the Navy in early 1973, Papadopoulos attempted to legitimize the regime by beginning a gradual "democratization" (See also the article on Metapolitefsi).
+As internal dissatisfaction grew in the early 1970s, and especially after an abortive coup by the Navy in early 1973, Papadopoulos attempted to legitimise the regime by beginning a gradual "democratization" (See also the article on Metapolitefsi).

 On 1 June 1973, he abolished the monarchy and declared Greece a republic with himself as president.
 He was confirmed in office after a controversial referendum, the results of which were not recognised by the political parties.
 He furthermore sought the support of the old political establishment, but secured only the cooperation of Spiros Markezinis, who was appointed prime minister.
 Concurrently, many restrictions were lifted, and the army's role significantly reduced.
 Papadopoulos intended to establish a presidential republic, with extensive–and within the context of the system, almost dictatorial–powers vested in the presidency.
 The decision to return to political rule and the restriction of the military's role was resented by many of the regime's supporters in the Army, whose dissatisfaction with Papadopoulos would become evident a few months later.